Houston vs. East Carolina NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Houston has combined with its opponents to score more than 57.5 points just two times this season.

-- East Carolina and its opponents have combined to score more than 57.5 points in three of six games this season.
+- Houston and its opponents have combined for 57.5 points -- this matchup's point total -- just twice this year.

-- The combined points per game average of the two teams, 66.7, is 9.2 points greater than Saturday's over/under.
+- So far this season, 50% of East Carolina's games (3/6) have had more combined points than Saturday's total of 57.5.

+- Saturday's total is 9.2 points lower than the two team's combined 66.7 points per game average.

-- These two squads combine to surrender 44.2 points per game, 13.3 fewer than this contest's over/under.
+- These two squads combine to allow 44.2 points per game, 13.3 fewer than this contest's over/under.

-- The average total in Cougars games this season is 54.7, 2.8 points fewer than Saturday's total of 57.5 .
+- The average total in Cougars games this season is 54.7, 2.8 points fewer than Saturday's over/under of 57.5 .

-- The 57.5-point total for this game is 2.9 points below the 60.4 points per game average total in Pirates games this season.
+- The 57.5-point over/under for this game is 2.9 points below the 60.4 points per game average total in Pirates games this season.

 Houston Stats and Trends

-- The Cougars have covered the spread once this season when favored by 13.5 points or more (in two chances).

-- Houston's games this year have hit the over on four of six set point totals (66.7%).
+- Houston's games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).

-- Houston is 4-0 against the spread and 4-0 overall this season when the team notches more than 28.0 points.
+- When Houston puts up more than 28 points, it is 4-0 against the spread and 4-0 overall.

 - Find the latest spread and moneyline odds for Houston at SISportsbook.